Microsoft/azure-docs.pl-pl/articles/logic-apps/logic-apps-enterprise-integration-b2b-list-errors-solutions.md

 **Opis błędu**: nieprawidłowe nagłówki AS2.
 Jeden z nagłówków "AS2 do" lub "AS2-from" jest pusty.

-**Akcja użytkownika**: Odebrano komunikat AS2, który nie zawiera nagłówka AS2-from lub AS2-to lub obu.
-Sprawdź AS2 wiadomości AS2 — od i AS2-do nagłówków i popraw je na podstawie konfiguracji umowy.
+**Akcja użytkownika**: Odebrano komunikat AS2, który nie zawiera AS2-From lub AS2-To ani obu nagłówków.
+Sprawdź AS2-From komunikatu AS2 i AS2-To nagłówki i popraw je w oparciu o konfigurację umowy.

 ### <a name="missing-as2-message-body-and-headers"></a>Brak treści i nagłówków wiadomości AS2